How to play and use the major chord

 By far, the major chord or major triad is the most used type of chords in popular music.
 They carry an upbeat, hopeful, full sound.
 They lack any hint of mystery, sadness, fear, funkiness or anything of the like.

 Here’s a secret.
 By learning major triads on the guitar fretboard in a very systematic and logical way, you will build a foundation that will make it really easy to learn pretty much any other chord there is to know.
-If you want to master the fretboard and get a killer foundation in chord theory at the same time, check out this day by day, step by step pdf package I’ve put together for you to master major chords.

 But in the meantime, if you haven’t already, go to the Beginner Section and look at the open chord page there.
 It shows you some great pictures and audio on how to play major chords.